Pulse-width modulation: Power delivery

 PWM can be used to control the amount of power delivered to a load without incurring the losses that would result from linear power delivery by resistive means.
 Drawbacks to this technique are that the power drawn by the load is not constant but rather discontinuous (see Buck converter), and energy delivered to the load is not continuous either.
-However, the load may be inductive, and with a sufficiently high frequency and when necessary using additional passive electronic filters, the pulse train can be smoothed and average analog waveform recovered.
+However, the load may be inductive, and with a sufficiently high frequency and when necessary using additional passive electronic filters, the pulse train can be smoothed and an average analog waveform recovered.
 Power flow into the load can be continuous.
 Power flow from the supply is not constant and will require energy storage on the supply side in most cases.
 (In the case of an electrical circuit, a capacitor to absorb energy stored in (often parasitic) supply side inductance.)

 High frequency PWM power control systems are easily realisable with semiconductor switches.
 As explained above, almost no power is dissipated by the switch in either on or off state.
 However, during the transitions between on and off states, both voltage and current are nonzero and thus power is dissipated in the switches.
 By quickly changing the state between fully on and fully off (typically less than 100 nanoseconds), the power dissipation in the switches can be quite low compared to the power being delivered to the load.

-Modern semiconductor switches such as MOSFETs or insulated-gate bipolar transistors (IGBTs) are well suited components for high-efficiency controllers.
+Modern semiconductor switches such as MOSFETs or insulated-gate bipolar transistors (IGBTs) are well-suited components for high-efficiency controllers.
 Frequency converters used to control AC motors may have efficiencies exceeding 98%.
-Switching power supplies have lower efficiency due to low output voltage levels (often even less than 2 V for microprocessors are needed) but still more than 70–80% efficiency can be achieved.
+Switching power supplies have lower efficiency due to low output voltage levels (often even less than 2 V for microprocessors are needed), but still more than 70–80% efficiency can be achieved.

 Variable-speed computer fan controllers usually use PWM, as it is far more efficient when compared to a potentiometer or rheostat.
 (Neither of the latter is practical to operate electronically; they would require a small drive motor.)